 In addition, all online students have the opportunity to receive their degrees during Southern New Hampshire University's graduation ceremony weekend.
 So whether you earn your degree online or attend a traditional campus program, you'll have the chance to walk with your class, and cross the stage to receive your diploma.

 Yes.
-Southern New Hampshire University has a long history of excellence in higher-education, ever since our founding in 1932.
-As a private, non-profit institution, SNHU's only mission is student success—which is why we've been nationally recognized for our efforts to lead the way toward more innovative, affordable and achievable education:
+Southern New Hampshire University has a long history of excellence in higher education, ever since our founding in 1932.
+As a private, nonprofit institution, SNHU's only mission is student success — which is why we've been nationally recognized for our efforts to lead the way toward more innovative, affordable and achievable education:

-Please visit our accreditations page for more information.
+Visit our accreditations page for more information.